 Through it all, I have always had business coaches – as an agent, as a manager, always.
 Even before I knew about “coaching,” I had advisors to whom I could turn for advice and inspiration to support and fuel the drive I had within me.
 At times, I have had two coaches.
 It’s true!
 In fact, I currently have two coaches and use co-coaching with other coaches in the industry.
 It is through coaching that I found my voice, especially when I took over at Marcus & Millichap.
 I learned how to more effectively communicate with all the different agents, both locally and nationally, and how to work with and communicate more effectively with the C-level people of the company.
 I continue to use coaches because they hold me accountable and facilitate my own growth.
 After all, even us coaches have dreams and aspirations!

 I have a big heart and a long history of giving back.
 I have sat on the board of directors of nearly a dozen organizations in the past 20 years, served as a mentor to many, and continue to do so as my way of giving back and paying it forward.
 I want to share one more important thought with you.
 As a cancer survivor, I am a mentor with Imerman Angels (imermanangels.org).
-I am a 13-year cancer survivor (and counting!) with every intention of staying that way.
+I am a 16-year cancer survivor (and counting!) with every intention of staying that way.
 I mentor men who are, unfortunately, going through a very scary experience.
 If you or someone you know are in need of support, please email me and know that I will be there for you in a heartbeat.
 When I was going through my own diagnosis and treatment, my mentor was Jonny Imerman.
 His support was life-changing for me.
-That is why 1% of all profits from The Jon Dwoskin Experience go to Imerman Angels, a one-on-one cancer support community.

 Lastly, I want to tell you that I have a personal life.
 I live in a suburb of Detroit, Michigan with my wife, Joanna, who makes true the old saying that behind every strong man is a stronger woman.
 She is a nurse and Reiki energy healer when she is not driving carpools, supervising homework, making meals, and raising our kids – all of which she does selflessly.
 Our son, Jacob, is an awesome basketball and tennis player with a kind heart.
 Our daughter, Aria, is an amazing singer, dancer, and pianist with a heart every bit as kind as her brother’s.
 When I’m not busy growing businesses or guiding people through their next endeavours, I am playing tennis or basketball with friends or the kids, skiing, golfing, reading or listening to books, writing, or focussing on self-development.